10 Email Productivity Tips for Notion Users

 Get Started

-Quicktion lets you forward emails or use the Gmail add-on to save messages directly to any Notion database.
+Quicktion lets you forward emails or use the Gmail add-on to save messages to Notion, Google Sheets, Airtable, Linear, or Trello.
 No code required.

 Leandro Zubrezki